-Why are there so many TV shows about TV shows? - BBC News
+Why are there so many TV shows about TV shows?

 "In fact, one of the things I learned was if you make a mistake, you laugh it off, because we're all human, and it can often seem like people reading the news are one step removed from everyone else."

-The questions presenters gets asked every day by members of the public is perhaps proof of how interested viewers are in the process of putting TV shows together.
+The questions presenters get asked every day by members of the public is perhaps proof of how interested viewers are in the process of putting TV shows together.

 "'What time do you wake up?
 Who's your favourite person to work with?
-What time do you go to bed?'.
+What time do you go to bed?'
 People love to know the most difficult guests and things like that," Naga laughs.

 But presenting a TV news programme is a lot harder than it looks, she adds.